 Side Effects:

-Try our CatSpring Yaupon tea to ease the pain from an UTI.
-It’s organic, non-gmo, kosher, sustainably grown, and naturally caffeinated.
+Try our CatSpring Yaupon tea to ease UTI pain.
+It’s organic, non-GMO, kosher, sustainably grown, and naturally caffeinated.
+Sip, relax, and feel better!

 2. Green Tea